1956 Sugar Bowl: Aftermath

-The game did not immediately lead to future integration of the Sugar Bowl.
+In February of 1956 Governor Griffin with a loyal legislative session signed a bill approving the change of the Georgia Flag by adding a confederate flag on it.
 In July 1956, the Louisiana state legislature passed Act 579, known as the Athletic Events Bill, which prohibited interracial sports competitions.
 Governor Earl Long signed it on July 16.
 It said, in part:

 The Sugar Bowl would not host another Northern team for the next eight years.
 Eventually, a federal district court ruled Act 579 was unconstitutional.
 Five days after the 1964 Sugar Bowl, the United States Supreme Court agreed to let the lower court ruling stand.
 The lower court stated "Cities may as well face up to the facts of life: New Orleans, here and now, must adjust to the reality of having to operate desegregated public facilities.
 Time has run out.
 There is no defense left.
 There is no excuse left which a court, bound by respect for the Rule of Law, could now legitimize as a legal justification for a city's continued segregation of governmental facilities."
 The following year, Louisiana State University played in the 1965 Sugar Bowl against a Syracuse University team that featured two black players, Floyd Little and Jim Nance, both of whom would go on to play in the NFL.

 In 1957, Georgia senator Leon Butts introduced a bill to ban all integrated athletic contests in the state, as well as other social functions such as dances and concerts.
 A violation of this act would be a misdemeanor crime, with a possible fine of up to 1,000 dollars or 60 days in jail.
 Governor Griffin supported the bill, but it received fierce opposition from sports writers and athletic clubs, who warned it would ruin Georgia athletics.
 The bill passed unanimously in the Georgia senate, but died in the house before it could be put to a vote, leading Butts to complain "I think it's a shame the major league ball clubs and the NAACP have gotten control of the Georgia House."
 A few months later, the Georgia Bulldogs played a scheduled football game against an integrated University of Michigan team, losing 26-0.